Updated November 2025

 The following harmful behaviors will not be tolerated:

-- Verbal aggression, including yelling or other actions which disrupt the care and treatment of our patients.
+- Verbal aggression, including yelling or other actions that disrupt the care and treatment of our patients

-- Use of inappropriate language, including profanity, sexual, vulgar, or rude language.
+- Use of inappropriate language, including profanity or sexual, vulgar, or rude language

 If there are concerns you have violated the Code of Conduct, you will be given the chance to explain your point of view or actions, so long as doing so doesn’t further endanger other patients, visitors, or staff.